Mandatory sentencing: Europe

+Oceania

+In 1996, 12-month mandatory sentencing was introduced for third offences for burglary by Western Australia through amendments to the 1913 Criminal Code.
+In 1997, mandatory "three strikes" laws were introduced for property offences in the Northern Territory, which raised incarceration rates of Indigenous women by 223% in the first year.
+The mandatory sentencing laws caused controversy and sparked debate due to the laws discriminative impacts on Indigenous Australians.
+Property crime actually increased after the mandatory sentencing law was introduced, and decreased after it was repealed.
+A mandatory minimum sentence in Victoria for driving without a licence was abolished in 2010 after it was found to have no impact on reducing crime or protecting the community, though was found to increase strain on the criminal justice system.

-New South Wales has two mandatory sentences currently.
+New South Wales has two mandatory sentences.
 The Crimes Amendment (Murder of Police Officers) Bill 2011 introduced mandatory life sentence without parole for a person convicted of murdering a police officer.
 Also, the Crimes and Other Legislation (Assault and Intoxication) Amendment 2014 introduced mandatory minimum sentencing of 8 years for alcohol fuelled acts of violence, as a response to the cases of king hit assaults in Sydney.
-These laws were championed by NSW Premier Barry O'Farrell largely due to the wide media coverage of similar cases, in particular the case of Kieren Loveridge who killed Thomas Kelly.
+These laws were championed by NSW Premier Barry O'Farrell largely due to the wide media coverage of similar cases.
+In 2017, the government of Victoria introduced a "two-strike" policy, with a minimum six-year jail sentence for repeat violent offenders.

-Life imprisonment is mandatory for murder in Queensland, South Australia, and the Northern Territory.
-Life imprisonment is only mandatory in the other states for aircraft hijacking or with a minimum non-parole period of 20 years (25 years in South Australia and the Northern Territory) if a criminal is convicted of the murder of a police officer or public official.

 Australia also has legislation allowing mandatory prison sentences of between five and 25 years for people smuggling, in addition to a fine of up to $500,000, and forfeiture and destruction of the vessel or aircraft used in the offence.

-In 2017, the government of Victoria introduced a "two-strike" policy, with a minimum six-year jail sentence for repeat violent offenders.

-Victoria also has a mandatory 10-year minimum sentence for people convicted of killing someone in a so-called "one punch" attack.